For those struggling with:

 She has been hurt and frightened.
 She is running home, wanting to be held and comforted, wanting to feel safe.
 The door is locked, so she knocks on the door, crying.
 If no one opens the door for her, what happens?
 She knocks louder and louder, and her cries get more and more distressed.

 These scenarios happen all the time.
-Life is very beautiful and very painful; bad things happen all the time, to all of us.
+Life can be painful; bad things happen to all of us.
 Real little children are either comforted or shamed by their parents.
-Real adults are either comforted or shamed by their partners and friends and teachers and pastors.
+Real adults are either comforted or shamed by their partners, friends, teachers, counselors, and pastors.

 We’re not taught how to do that in our culture; we’re taught to shut them up and shut them down.

-- to release the pain and the fear that is held in your body
+- release the pain and the fear that is held in your body

-- to feel clear and free all the way down
+- feel clear and free all the way down

 How do I do this?